daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

     ```shell
     $ cat /etc/wireguard/mobile.conf
     ```
-3. Scan the QR code and save the settings.
+3. Use your phone to scan the QR code and save the settings.

-## Connect to the server from the client
+### Connect to the server from the client
-At this point, you should have a working tunnel configured between your server and client.
-Use the Wireguard mobile app to start the client interface and enjoy accessing your server from anywhere!
+Use the Wireguard mobile app to start the client interface.
+You should now have an active, encrypted Wireguard tunnel between your server and phone.
+Enjoy accessing your server from anywhere!